bpucker/CaryoAnthoBlock/README.md

 B	CHI	CHI_CONFIG_FILE.txt
 B	F3H	F3H_CONFIG_FILE.txt
 ```
 Each per gene config file contains the IDs of all orthologs of the respective gene in all analyzed Caryophyllales species.
-One IDs is given per line.
+One ID is given per line.

 `--out` specifies the output folder.
 This folder is created if it does not exist.